 - tea bags

-- weed-free grass and plant trimmings
+- weed-free grass clippings and plant trimmings

 - dry leaves

-- wood chips – no treated wood
+- wood shavings or chips – no treated wood

 - shredded newspaper

 - hay or straw

 - ashes from a fireplace or a fire pit